 FOOD & BEVERAGE:

 We are open all year round for dining and accommodation, except for the periode from Dec.
-To Jan 02.
+23. to Jan 02.

 Welcome to Bekkjarvik Guest House!